Matchstic/automated-ambience/README.md

 The time of day is taken into account in the `DaytimeAttentionTask`, where an increased level of red is emitted closest to midnight, and an increased level of green at midday.
 This then adjusts the outputted blue hue throughout the day.

-### Related Research and Publications

-// TODO: blue for attention, red for de-stress, Yorgos biofeedback, other biofeedback

 ### License

 Licensed under the GNU Public License, version 2 (GPLv2).